Information Association for Language Model Updating by Mitigating LM-Logical Discrepancy: A Comprehensive List of Prompts Used in the Experiment

 \paragraph{Self Answer Generation} This prompt is given to the language model to be updated for self data creation.
-This prompt is given to the language model to be updated for self data creation.
-This prompt instructs the model to generate responses for the instructions in last step from the information update corpus. \begin{quote} Answer the question based on the facts from the input. \{Instruction\} \{News Article\} \end{quote} The \{News Article\} slot is filled with each individual news article from the information update corpus.
+This prompt instructs the model to generate responses for the instructions in the previous step from the information updatingcorpus. \begin{quote} Answer the question based on the facts from the input.
+If there is no relevant information in the input, answer 'None'.
+Question: \{Instruction\} \{Context\} \end{quote} The \{Context\} slot is filled with each individual news article from the information update corpus.
 The \{Instruction\} is from the outputs of last step.
+To ensure the generated instruction-response pairs pertain to the corpus, we remove those pairs when the response is None.